 Jim Corbett National Park

 The Bollywood movies show a scary side of Jim Corbett, but the destination is perfect for nature lovers.
 The movies are misleading because Corbett is an ideal spot for anyone who enjoys witnessing wildlife and being close to nature.
 Jim Corbett National Park is the home to several animals!
-However, Jeep Safari is not open in monsoon due to all the jungle routes being flooded by heavy rain.
+However, Jeep Safari is not open during the monsoon due to all the jungle routes being flooded by heavy rain.

 When it comes to luxury, there are 4-star and 5-star properties in the area.
 Most of them are pet-friendly resorts.
 Even budget travelers can find decent hotels in the region.
 Most of the hotels and resorts have a swimming pool, multi-cuisine restaurant, and lush green trees.

 Corbett has a lot more to offer other than its diversity of fauna.
 There are lavish resorts in the midst of greenery that you will not experience elsewhere.
-The resorts encompass swimming pool, wildlife movie shows, indoor and outdoor games, and some really exciting, rope-based adventure activities.
+The resorts encompass a swimming pool, wildlife movie shows, indoor and outdoor games, and some really exciting, rope-based adventure activities.
 Often people miss these activities when they are here to mainly witness the tigers, so monsoon can be the best time of the year when you can actually enjoy other aspects of the Jungle.

 Also, you can visit Garjiya Temple and Jim Corbett Museum and enjoy the greenery walking down the narrow lanes of the Himalayas.